Legal status of fictional pornography depicting minors: Italy

-All forms of child pornography are illegal in Mexico, including fictional drawings, with prison sentences ranging from six months to 12 years depending on the felon's age.
+Though on a recent sentence it has been observed that the conduct of those who hold this type of child pornography material prefigures an impedimental crime where the anticipation of protection appears difficult to justify due to the lack of victims, thus creating a potential friction with the principle of offensiveness in relationship with the Italian constitution and therefore making it not punishable by the law.

 New Zealand

 In New Zealand, the Films, Videos, and Publications Classification Act 1993 classifies a publication as "objectionable" if it "promotes or supports, or tends to promote or support, the exploitation of children, or young persons, or both, for sexual purposes".
 Making, distribution, import, or copying or possession of objectionable material for the purposes of distribution are offences punishable (in the case of an individual) by a fine of up to NZ$10,000 on strict liability, and ten years in prison if the offence is committed knowingly.

 In December 2004, the Office of Film and Literature Classification determined that Puni Puni Poemy—which depicts nude children in sexual situations, though not usually thought of as pornographic by fans—was objectionable under the Act and therefore illegal to publish in New Zealand.
-A subsequent appeal failed, and the series remains banned.
+A subsequent appeal failed, and the series remained banned until 2021, when it was passed uncut with an R16 rating.

 In April 2013, Ronald Clark was jailed for possession of anime that depicts sex between elves, pixies, and other fantasy creatures.
 It was ruled as obscene and he was jailed for three months following the trial.
 Clark was previously convicted for indecently assaulting a teenage boy and his lawyer noted that ethical issues complicated the case.

-Norway

-As of 2004, the Norwegian penal act criminalizes any depictions that "sexualize" children, even if it does not actually show sexual acts with children.
-This could include any artificially produced material, including written text, drawn images, animation, manipulated images, an adult model with childish clothes, toys, or surroundings.

-The penal act has been applied to drawn images described as "hentai-images" in Agder Court of Appeal with the following remarks:

-Another judgment on possession of 300 to 400 drawings downloaded from the Internet described as Japanese lolicon hentai has the following remarks: